The Worst Way to Cover a Big Medical Bill

 ✅ D) Pull money from a 401(k) or IRA

-A) Credit cards hurt with interest, but you can recover once paid off.
+A) Credit card—the interest stings, but you recover once it’s paid off.

-Taking money out of retirement, though—that’s a hit you can’t easily recover from.
+Taking money out of retirement is the one hit you can’t easily recover from.
+Protecting that money is what a real retirement strategy is built around.

 Share the Post: